ashutoshdb/eos/README.md

 - context saving ->  the value of registers in cpu,sp,ip,gpr,flags is saved logical ds in pcb or stack of process
 - context restore -> restore the value in physical copy from pcb or stack of process
+- pthread_create()
-- cow copy on write
+- cow copy on write -> os optimization
+- blocking (not come with data) and non blocking api (come with data or error)

+# day 8

+- valgrind for memory leak